 Refractor telescopes can provide a better image with greater clarity and sharpness of detail.
 Reflector telescopes with larger apertures can see the distant planets that are small with low contrast.

-These planets are always seen before the Sun rises on the eastern horizon or after the Sun sets on the western horizon.
-This will depend on the position of the planet at the time and when the planet moves in front or behind the sun we can not see it at all.
+Mercury and Venus are always seen before the Sun rises on the eastern horizon or after the Sun sets on the western horizon.
+This will depend on the position of the planet at the time and when the planet moves in front or behind the sun we cannot see it at all.

-The planets on the side of the earth furthest from the Sun will be slower to traverse the sky and appear to follow the earths position allowing them to stay visible longer.
-As their revolution about the Sun is different to the Earth, the position against the stars will change slightly every night.
-As all the planets travel around the Sun on a similar plane, they all appear across the central line in the sky known as the Ecliptic.
+The planets on the side of the earth furthest from the Sun will be slower to traverse the sky and appear to follow the earth’s position allowing them to stay visible longer.
+As their orbit about the Sun is different to the Earth, their position against the stars will change slightly every night.
+As all the planets travel around the Sun on a similar plane, they all appear close to the central line in the sky known as the Ecliptic.